AdamLesage/area-epitech/documentation/ROUTES_FRONT.md

 `signup`

 ### Description
-The sign-up page where new users can register by providing their details such as email, password, and personal information.
+The sign-up page allows new users to register by providing their email, password, and other personal details.

 ### Component
-`SignUpPage.vue`
+`SignUpPage.vue` (loaded dynamically)

 ### Key Functionalities
+- **Navigation**: Clicking the logo or "AREA" text redirects to the home page.
+- **Sign-Up Form**: Collects user details and handles form submission.
+- **Feedback**: Displays success or error messages based on the registration result.

+### Visual Structure
-- Displays a sign-up form.
+- A central layout with a logo, "AREA" text, and a sign-up form.
-- Sends a POST request to the backend API endpoint `/auth/register` with the user’s registration details (email, password, name, and surname).
-- If the registration is successful:
+- The "Login" button is positioned at the top-right for web view.

+### Data Handling
-  - Saves the received authentication token and email in cookies.
+- Stores the authentication token in cookies upon successful registration.
-  - Stores the user information in the application store.
-  - Redirects the user to the `/signup/user-details` page for additional profile setup.
+- Redirects users to the `signup/user-details` page for further information.
-- Displays error messages if the registration fails.

 ---